-Normally, fit the power source with its own or system wide earth leakage breaker (also known as an RCD).
+Normally, fit the power source with its own or system-wide GFCI1.

-For short term testing of the sensor, fit the power cable with a suitable plug can be fitted to the end of the power cable and the sensor plugged into a standard mains supply capable of providing 5 A at the rated voltage.
-If this is done, the earth wire of the sensor must be connected to a suitable protective earth point.
+For short term testing of the sensor, a suitable plug can be attached to the power cable, allowing the sensor to be connected to a standard mains supply that provides 5 A at the rated voltage.

-For DC operation, the SkyVUE PRO requires a 10 to 40 VDC supply capable of 1 A at 12 VDC or 0.5 A at 24 VDC.
+For DC operation, the SkyVue PRO requires a 10 to 40 VDC power supply capable of delivering 1 A at 12 VDC or 0.5 A at 24 VDC.